sagarneeli/system-design-practice/high-level-design/cache.md

 Simply saying, an index is a data structure that can be perceived as a table of contents that points us to the location where actual data lives.
 So when we create an index on a column of a table, we store that column and a pointer to the whole row in the index

 An index can dramatically speed up data retrieval but may itself be large due to the additional keys, which slow down data insertion & update

+A proxy server is an intermediate piece of software or hardware that sits between the client and the server

+forward proxies are used to cache data, filter requests, log requests, or transform requests (by adding/removing headers, encrypting/decrypting, or compressing a resource

+A forward proxy can hide the identity of the client from the server by sending requests on behalf of the client.

+A reverse proxy retrieves resources from one or more servers on behalf of a client.
+These resources are then returned to the client, appearing as if they originated from the proxy server itself, thus anonymizing the server.

+Contrary to the forward proxy, which hides the client’s identity, a reverse proxy hides the server’s identity.

+Redundancy is the duplication of critical components or functions of a system with the intention of increasing the reliability of the system, usually in the form of a backup or fail-safe, or to improve actual system performance

+Replication means sharing information to ensure consistency between redundant resources, such as software or hardware components, to improve reliability, fault-tolerance, or accessibility.

+Relational databases are structured and have predefined schemas like phone books that store phone numbers and addresses.
+Non-relational databases are unstructured, distributed, and have a dynamic schema like file folders that hold everything from a person’s address and phone number to their Facebook ‘likes’ and online shopping preferences.

+Relational databases store data in rows and columns.
+Each row contains all the information about one entity and each column contains all the separate data points.

+CAP theorem states that it is impossible for a distributed system to simultaneously provide all three of the following desirable properties:

+Consistency (C): All nodes see the same data at the same time.
+This means users can read or write from/to any node in the system and will receive the same data.
+It is equivalent to having a single up-to-date copy of the data.

+Availability (A): Availability means every request received by a non-failing node in the system must result in a response.
+Even when severe network failures occur, every request must terminate.
+In simple terms, availability refers to a system’s ability to remain accessible even if one or more nodes in the system go down.

+Partition tolerance (P): A partition is a communication break (or a network failure) between any two nodes in the system, i.e, both nodes are up but cannot communicate with each other.
+A partition-tolerant system continues to operate even if there are partitions in the system.
+Such a system can sustain any network failure that does not result in the failure of the entire network.
+Data is sufficiently replicated across combinations of nodes and networks to keep the system up through intermittent outages.

+In system design, we are doing nothing but
+1. Move Data
+2. Store Data
+3. Transform Data

+Availability - Uptime / (Uptime / downtime) -> percentage

+99, 99.9, 99.99, 99.999 %

+1 year
+Eg 3.65 days for 99 availability
+    5 mins for 99.999 availability

+Reliability -> Probability system won't fail Eg add more servers

+SLO -> Eg Availability - 99.999 % ~ 5 mins
+SLA - SLO + Extra -> Refund money

+DOS - Denial of Service attack
+DDOS - Distribute DOS

+Vertical Scaling - Increases availability
+Horizontal Scaling - Increases reliability

+Fault Tolerance - System can tolerate faulty behaviour - Eg disaster.
+In directly related to reliability Redundancy - We duplicate data across different servers

+Throuhgput = amount of something or operations / over a period of time How many requests / seconds can our server handle => Client to server queries / second => server to DB
+How much data can the system handle - bytes / second => Pipelining data